 3 Reasons You’re Not Building Compatible Tech Teams

-Not only do you have to evaluate for skills and technical knowledge: you also have to curate a team that can work well together.
+Not only do you evaluate skills and technical knowledge, but you also have to curate a team that works well together.

 - Having complementary skill sets